m1nka/blog/_posts/2020-11-13-how-to-delete-subnets-and-virtual-cloud-networks-when-deletion-fails-in-oci.markdown

 ## How to destroy the associated cloud resource

 There is no need to destroy the VNIC itself, it's better to destroy the associated cloud resource.
-In our case, we head over to the Loadbalancer section (Menu -> Networking -> Loadbalancers) and delete the "problematic" loadbalancer.
+In our case, we head over to the load balancer section (Menu -> Networking -> Load Balancers) and delete the "problematic" load balancer.
 Alternatively, you can copy and paste the loadbalancer OCID into the search bar to find it more quickly.

+Done!
 Now, we can delete our virtual cloud network or subnet without problem.